 The World’s Best Cooking Oil

-With one of the highest flash points (485 degrees Fahrenheit) of any cooking oil, the creation of free radicals and oxidized molecules from high-temperature cooking is prevented.
+With one of the highest flash points (485°F) of any cooking oil, the creation of free radicals and oxidized molecules from high-temperature cooking is prevented.

-While we think of ghee as a food, according to Ayurveda it was a powerful medicine.
-Ghee is also loaded with heart, brain and skin-healthy Omega-3 and Omega-9 essential fatty acids, along with all the fat-soluble vitamins A, D, E, and K, minerals and at least nine phenolic antioxidants.
+While we think of ghee as a food, according to Ayurveda, it is a powerful medicine.
+Ghee is loaded with heart-, brain-, and skin-healthy omega-3 and omega-9 essential fatty acids, along with all the fat-soluble vitamins (A, D, E, and K), minerals, and at least nine phenolic antioxidants.